Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Results

 We represent the initial phase space in 2 dimensions, so that each point in this space corresponds to a unique initial configuration (i.e. a single simulation).
-For our purpose, the parameters chosen for the $X$ and $Y$ axes are the ratios between the lengths of the sides of each of the generated triangles, as shown in Figure.~\ref{fig:random-point}.
+For our purposes, the parameters chosen for the $X$ and $Y$ axes are the ratios between the lengths of the sides of each of the generated triangles, as shown in Figure.~\ref{fig:Fig3}.
 Here, $S_{1}$, $S_{2}$ and $S_{3}$ correspond to the lengths of the sides opposing, respectively, particles $P_{1}$, $P_{2}$, and $P_{3}$.
 We then plot the ratios $S_{1}/S_{2}$ and $S_{1}/S_{3}$ on each axis to construct our phase space plots for the outcomes of the perturbed equilateral triangle experiment.
 In this coordinate system, the singularity is located at the coordinates $(1,1)$, and corresponds to the initial conditions for a perfect equilateral triangle.

-We colour-code each data point, using the colour associated with the ejected particle (see Figure. ~\ref{fig:phase-space3}).
-In this case, uniform swaths of colour correspond to prompt regular outcomes and multi-coloured patches correspond to chaotic regions of phase space.
+We colour-code each data point according to which particle is ejected, using the colour corresponding to that particle (see Figure. ~\ref{fig:Fig4}).
+In this case, uniform swaths of colour correspond to prompt regular outcomes (i.e., these initial configurations evolve passing through 4 or less scrambles) and multi-coloured patches correspond to chaotic regions of phase space (i.e., systems that experience more than 4 scrambles in their lifetime).